College of Science and Health > Academics > Biological Sciences > About

 Master of Science.

 All majors take a year of introductory biology, a genetics course and a biostatistics course.
-The department offers six concentrations that allow students to focus on the areas and specialties that most interest them.
-Each concentration includes a set of core courses, followed by a choice of upper-level electives such as comparative anatomy, aquatic ecology, animal behavior, cancer biology, embryology, immunology, neurobiology, microbiology, pharmacology, plant biology, reproductive physiology, and toxicology.
+The department offers seven concentrations that allow students to focus on the areas and specialties that most interest them.
+Each concentration includes a set of core courses, followed by a choice of upper-level electives such as Advanced Comparative Physiology, Animal Behavior, Cancer Biology, Comparative Anatomy, Concepts in Evolution, Embryology, Immunology, Microbiology, Molecular Biology, Neurobiology, Pharmacology, Plant Biology, Reproductive Physiology, Research Methods & Applied Biostatistics, and Toxicology.

 Allied field courses for all concentrations include a year of general chemistry, a year of organic chemistry, a year of physics, and a year of calculus.
 Each concentration provides the prerequisites for application to post-baccalaureate professional schools, such as medical schools or PhD programs.

 Note for Prospective Students: Incoming freshmen are strongly encouraged to complete the General Chemistry I (CHE 130) and General Biology I (Bio 191) classes in their first quarter.
-These two classes meet MWF 9:30 am to 1 PM; when selecting a section of the Chicago Quarter class (LSP 110/111) to enroll in, you should avoid overlapping those time periods.
+These two classes meet MWF 9:30 am to 1 PM; you should avoid overlapping those time periods when selecting a section of the Chicago Quarter class (LSP 110/111).